Wingman2025/wingman/readmstack.md

 - **`models.py`** provides the data structure and ORM for all persistent data.
 - **`chatbot.py`** handles all AI-related queries and is invoked by routes in `app.py`.

-This modular design allows for easy maintenance, scalability, and clear separation of concerns between application logic, database modeling, and AI integration.

-For more technical details, refer to the specific file or ask for a deeper dive into any component.